 Our research in type design has global relevance and contributes to the development of resources that enable computer-based texts for diverse communities.
 Whether Arabic newspapers, scholarly Greek or Indian scripts on mobile devices, these applications have stemmed from our close study of historic letterforms and long-standing collaborations with industry.

-We are recognised as a centre of excellence for research in letterform and type design history, graphic design and the history of printing processes, including lithography and stencilling.
+We are recognised as a centre of excellence for research in letterform and type design history, graphic design, and the history of printing processes, including lithography and stencilling.
+Our co-directorship of the Centre for Book Cultures and Publishing, one of Reading’s interdisciplinary research centres, extends the reach of this work.

-Our world-leading Lettering, Printing and Graphic Design Collections, include the Non-Latin Type Collection, the Otto and Marie Neurath Isotype collections, and the archives of distinguished designers such as Hans Schmoller and Banks & Miles.
+Much of our research is underpinned by our world-leading Lettering, Printing and Graphic Design Collections.
 The Centre for Ephemera Studies houses the Maurice Rickards Collection and thousands of examples of printed ephemera.

 collections and archives